Connect Streamlit to TiDB

 file above is not committed to GitHub, you need to pass its content to your deployed app (on Streamlit Community Cloud) separately.
 Go to the app dashboard and in the app's dropdown menu, click on Edit Secrets.
 Copy the content of secrets.toml

 into the text area.
-More information is available at Secrets Management.
+More information is available at Secrets management.

-Add mysqlclient to your requirements file
+Add dependencies to your requirements file

-Add the mysqlclient package to your requirements.txt
+Add the mysqlclient and SQLAlchemy packages to your requirements.txt

 file, preferably pinning its version (replace x.x.x